damir385/test-lab1/README.md

    For the `update` action, you must specify at least one of `replicaCount` or `chartVersion`.
 5. Click "Run workflow" to start the update process
+6. The workflow will create a pull request with the changes
+7. The pull request will be automatically merged
-6. ArgoCD will automatically detect the changes and apply them to the cluster
+8. ArgoCD will automatically detect the changes and apply them to the cluster

 The application will be named "nginx-{namespace}" automatically, simplifying the deployment process and ensuring consistent naming across your cluster.